 I’m a writer.
 Of course I have a day job – a journalist with my hometown newspaper.
 Here are a few highlights …

-This series won a 2018 Keystone Award for a series.
+This story won a 2020 Keystone Award for a personality profile.